kvnang/frkennyang/src/posts/wyd23/index.md

 - WYD Registration
 - Entrance fees to landmarks
 - 2 meals per day
-- 10 nights at hotel
+- 10 nights at hotel (double occupancy)

 ## 6. Why is it important to book early?